India, Japan close in on military pacts as Abe visits

-Japan is aiming to make progress on the two defence pacts during Abe’s three-day visit, a Japanese foreign ministry official said in Tokyo.
-An Indian defence ministry official said the broad parameters of the framework agreement were in place.
+Japan is aiming to make progress on the two defense pacts during Abe’s three-day visit, a Japanese foreign ministry official said in Tokyo.
+An Indian defense ministry official said the broad parameters of the framework agreement were in place.

 India and Japan have been holding talks for two years on the purchase by India of US-2 amphibious aircraft made by ShinMaywa Industries , which will be one of Japan’s first arms sales since Abe lifted a 50-year ban on weapon exports.

-India wants two of the seaplanes off the shelf and the remaining 10 to be manufactured in India, with an Indian partner, as part of Modi’s push to build a defence industrial base.
+India wants two of the seaplanes off the shelf and the remaining 10 to be manufactured in India, with an Indian partner, as part of Modi’s push to build a defense industrial base.

-The Indian defence official said he did not expect the deal, estimated to be worth $1.1 billion, to be announced immediately.
+The Indian defense official said he did not expect the deal, estimated to be worth $1.1 billion, to be announced immediately.

 Abe, making a third trip to India since he became prime minister, pledged stronger maritime ties, also involving its ally, the United States, in a three-way relationship that has irked China in the past.